TheOdinProject/curriculum/ruby/introduction/how_this_course_will_work.md

 #### LaunchSchool's AI chatbot

 This course will frequently link resources from LaunchSchool and they recently incorporated a chatbot for learing support into their platform.
 We do not recommend using it for your learning in this curriculum for the reasons that we have outlined in our [Motivation and Mindset lesson](https://www.theodinproject.com/lessons/foundations-motivation-and-mindset#a-note-on-ai-code-generation).
+If you are ever stuck on a problem or confused about any of the content you are reading, you should reach out to us in [our Discord server](https://discord.com/invite/fbFCkYabZB) instead.

 </div>